flutter-form-builder-ecosystem/flutter_form_builder/README.md

 ### Questions and answers

-You can join to [our Discord server](https://discord.gg/25KNPMJQf2) or search answers in [StackOverflow](https://stackoverflow.com/questions/tagged/flutter-form-builder)
+You can search answers on Github discussion or on [StackOverflow](https://stackoverflow.com/questions/tagged/flutter-form-builder)

 ### Donations